 Research and Data: SomerPromise identifies gaps, needs, and trends affecting student success, provides research to support the facts, and tracks and shares data.

 Funding: SomerPromise researches grants and coordinates grant writing among our partners.
-In addition, we provide seed funding for sustainable projects in line with our key areas of focus.
+In addition, they provide seed funding for sustainable projects in line with our key areas of focus.

 Facilitation and Outreach: SomerPromise convenes meetings to engage diverse perspectives and organize coordinated efforts.
-We support cross-sector community engagement efforts, and we work hard to increase the visibility of key topics, needs, solutions, and support.
+They support cross-sector community engagement efforts, and they work hard to increase the visibility of key topics, needs, solutions, and support.